ajscolaro/gov-alerting-bot/README.md

 The bot maintains thread context for each proposal:

 1. Initial alerts create a new message
-2. The Slack message timestamp is stored in `proposal_state.json`
+2. The Slack message timestamp is stored in the platform-specific state file
 3. Status updates and ended alerts are sent as thread replies
 4. Thread replies are broadcast to the channel with `reply_broadcast=true`
 5. Proposals are removed from state tracking after their final status alert

+## Implementation Details

+### State Management
+- Each platform uses a separate state file to track proposals
+- State files are automatically created if they don't exist
+- State is persisted between bot restarts
+- Proposals are removed from tracking after reaching final states

+### Error Handling
+- Comprehensive error handling at multiple levels:
+  - Individual proposal processing
+  - Network/API calls
+  - State file operations
+- Failed alerts are logged but don't stop the monitoring process
+- Automatic retry with backoff for network errors

-## API Rate Limiting
+### Rate Limiting

-The bot implements rate limiting to respect platform API restrictions:
 - Tally API: 1 request per 1 second
-- Cosmos REST APIs: No specific limit enforced, but 1 second intervals between requests
+- Cosmos REST APIs: 1 second intervals between requests
-- Automatic waiting between requests
 - Configurable polling intervals via environment variables
+- Automatic waiting between requests to respect rate limits

+### Monitoring Modes
+- Can run individual monitors or all monitors together
+- Command-line arguments to select which monitors to run
+- Independent state tracking for each platform
+- Parallel execution of monitors when running multiple

 ## Contributing